replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 ### Docker / Windows

-For simplicity, the usage is represented assuming that the CLI is downloaded and installed to the desktop.

-To run the latest replicated CLI:
+To run the latest replicated CLI in docker or Windows environments:

 1. <InstallFiles/>

+  Download and install the files.

 1. Run one of the following commands: